13 questions about the criminal justice system

 5. How should I prepare before making a report?

 Ideally, you should report all violent acts committed against you during or after the relationship.
 You’ll be offered court-ordered protection measures based on the reported acts.
-A case worker can help you prepare your report to the police.
-This preparation helps ensure that police have all the essential elements of your story in their report.
+A case worker can help you explore the choice of reporting violence to police, weigh its stakes and make the best decision for yourself.

 Your statement to the police is important.
 You will not be able to change it during the trial.
 You may, however, file a supplementary statement to clarify, amend, or add to your original statement.